gnicol/GitSwarm/perforce_swarm/doc-ce/README.md

 - [Custom git hooks](hooks/custom_hooks.md) Custom git hooks (on the filesystem) for when web hooks aren't enough.
 - [Install](install/README.md) Requirements, directory structures and installation from source.
+- [Migration from GitLab](install/migration_from_gitlab.md) Migrating to GitSwarm from an existing GitLab install.
 - [Integration](integration/README.md) How to integrate with systems such as JIRA, Redmine, LDAP and Twitter.
 - [Issue closing](customization/issue_closing.md) Customize how to close an issue from commit messages.
 - [Libravatar](customization/libravatar.md) Use Libravatar for user avatars.